Our Commitment

 Scope 1 and Scope 2 emissions have been reported in accordance with SECR requirements (where required), and the required subset of Scope 3 emissions has been reported in accordance with the published reporting standard for Carbon Reduction Plans and the Corporate Value Chain (Scope 3) Standard3.

-This Carbon Management Plan has been reviewed and approved by the Promedics Executive Team.
+This Carbon Reduction Plan has been reviewed and signed off by the board of directors (or equivalent management body).

-Publication Date: September 2025.
+Publication Date: March 2026.